 You may not necessarily think of Toronto as a city with a rich sports culture, but that couldn’t be farther from the truth!
 Toronto has had a sports team of some sort since the 1800s with the Granite Club, Royal Canadian Yacht Club, Toronto Cricket Skating and Curling Club, the Argonaut Rowing Club, and the Toronto Lawn Tennis Club.
 The Toronto Argonauts football was established in 1873 and is still around today!

-Professional sports continue to develop and change, depending on the popularity of the particular sport and the success of the franchise.
+Professional sports in Toronto continue to develop and change, depending on the popularity of the particular sport and the success of the franchise.

-Here’s a quick guide to Toronto’s professional athletics to bring you up to speed:
+Here’s a quick guide to professional sports in Toronto to bring you up to speed:

 Hockey – If Toronto is known for one thing, it is the Maple Leafs, the most financially successful sports franchise in the country.
-Toronto has hosted several international hockey tournaments, and is home to the Hockey Hall of Fame (in photo above), which opened in 1961.
+Toronto has hosted several international hockey tournaments and is home to the Hockey Hall of Fame which opened in 1961.
 Hockey is the heart and soul of the city, earning it the title of the “Hockey Capital.”

 Basketball – The Toronto Raptors joined the NBA with the 1995-1996 season, one of the two expansion teams that season.
 The other team, the Vancouver Grizzlies, has since moved to Memphis, Tennessee.

-Lacrosse – The Toronto Rock, which play in the National Lacrosse League, were founded in 1998 as the Ontario Raiders, and moved to Toronto the following year.
+Lacrosse – The Toronto Rock, which plays in the National Lacrosse League, was founded in 1998 as the Ontario Raiders and moved to Toronto the following year.
 They have since become a dynasty, finishing first every year from 1999-2005, winning the league championship in five of those seven seasons.

 Tennis – Every other year Toronto is also home to the Canada Master tennis competition, which alternates between Toronto and Montreal.